-While such an approach to treating the currently accepted CKGPTS95 timescale (calibration) of geomagnetic reversals confirmed the generally accepted absence of lonesome (including extraterrestrial) mechanisms for strictly periodic reversals, it did enable deducing of the 0.02-40-My-bands resonance as it uses its inherent 26.5-My Rampino period for a carrier of cumulative resonant destruction of obstacles in the resonance's path.
-Those resonances, which in their long part are transformatively destructive and plate tectonics-catalyzing, also constitute a plausible energy-transfer mechanism for the Milankovitch theory of astronomical forcing of climate, but in ways previously unseen.
-Then the 2π -phase-shifted precessional resonance extracted in the 1-40 My band is the long-sought scale-invariant energy-transfer mechanism of Milankovitch theory - now a special case applicable to the current stage of the Earth-Moon-Sun resonant dynamics.

-Sedimentary stratigraphy keeps a record of this orbital-to-mechanical resonant energy transfer so that long-period (My-) scales of resonant periodicity no longer require a major extraterrestrial (galactic) or tectonic driver to explain changes in paleodata.
-Instead, the precessional resonance at its wave cycles, during rare but cataclysmic Transformative Resonant Events (TREs) characterized by general destruction due to combined effects of interference and angular deflection of its most energetic parts via the 26.5-My Rampino carrier wave, downward penetrates the inner core, envelopes it, and mechanically flips the geomagnetic polarity.
-In doing so - all while modifying the crust - it also decimates the geological record together with the evidence of evolution, creating the false record of periodic mass extinctions.
-Over geological history, the (incessant) resonance caused geomagnetic polarity excursions, thus masking sudden cataclysms under what today appears like gradual processes.
-Then a pivotal question that needs to be addressed by future research is if the upcoming geomagnetic polarity flip will be just an excursion or a complete reversal.
-In the latter case, an accompanying TRE is inevitable.
+The global approach to treating the currently accepted CKGPTS95 timescale (calibration) of geomagnetic polarity reversals, viewed as the gauge for analyzing planetary paleodynamics, has confirmed the generally accepted absence of lonesome (including extraterrestrial) mechanisms for periodic polarity reversals.
+At the same time, that approach enabled deducing the 0.02-40-My-bands resonance as it uses its inherent 26.5-My Rampino period for a carrier of cumulative resonant destruction of obstacles in the resonance's path.
+As the orbital energy transfer had already occurred in those mechanical resonances, they become in their low-frequency part transformatively destructive and plate tectonics-catalyzing; the energy transfer constitutes an energy injecting mechanism for the astronomical forcing of climate to work, albeit in ways previously unseen.
+Namely, the 2π -phase-shifted precessional resonance extracted in the 1-40 My band is also the scaleinvariant energy-transfer mechanism of the Milankovitch theory as now just a special case applicable to the current stage of the Earth-Moon-Sun resonant dynamics.
+Thus sedimentary stratigraphy keeps a record of this orbital-to-mechanical resonant energy transfer so that long-period (My-) scales of resonant periodicity no longer require a major extraterrestrial (galactic) or tectonic driver to explain changes in paleodata.
+Instead, the precessional resonance at its wave cycles, during rare but cataclysmic Transformative Resonant Events (TREs) characterized by general destruction due to combined effects of interference and angular deflection of its most energetic parts via the 26.5-My Rampino carrier wave, downward penetrates the inner core, envelopes it, and mechanically flips the geomagnetic polarity and cores.
+In doing so, while modifying all solids, including the crust, it also decimates the geological record with the evidence of evolution, creating the false record of periodic mass extinctions that instead records precession-induced terraforming events.
+Over geological history, the (incessant) resonance has caused geomagnetic polarity excursions while masking sudden cataclysms under what today appears like gradual processes.
+Other geophysical theories dismissed in the past over their lack of mechanism are now more plausible, such as that on expanding Earth.